 - Reply immediately with an apology.
 Make it obvious that you understand the depth of the complaint and that you feel legitimately bad and want to rectify the problem or issue.

-- Note that you are not able to verify the situation and this is harming your process to further resolve the matter; both in preventing a future incident from occurring and potentially in rectifying the customer’s bad experience in refunds or future discounts.
+- Note that you are not able to verify the situation and this is harming your process to resolve the matter further; both in preventing a future incident from occurring and potentially in rectifying the customer’s bad experience in refunds or future discounts.
 Remember, the review is fake, you are essentially asking them to reveal themselves privately to you under the guise that you are going to help them out.

 - Leave your personal/business email address, phone number, and any relevant contact information and request the reviewer contact you so that you can get the additional details needed to resolve the issue.